lofcz/LlmTornado/README.md

     ToolChoice = OutboundToolChoice.Required
 });

-// 3. let the model call the tool and infer argument values await conversation
+// 3. let the model call the tool and infer arguments await conversation
     .AddSystemMessage("You are a helpful assistant")
     .AddUserMessage("What is the weather like in Dallas?")